Book an appointment using SetMore

 Suppose that you and your wife got divorced three years ago here in Harris County.
 The divorce was a long time coming but was still difficult for you and your family.
 Not only did a ten-year marriage come to an end, but you and your ex-spouse are now having to share custody of your two children.
 Co-parenting started a little rocky with her, but you all seem to have found some consistency in your possession exchanges as well as in sharing parenting responsibilities.
 Nobody told you how tedious it was to share medical bills, insurance cards, and the like with an ex-spouse.

-When your Co-parent doesn't respect and follow those court orders you spent so much time negotiating, that can become incredibly frustrating and disheartening.
+When your Co-parent doesn’t respect and follow those court orders you spent so much time negotiating, that can become incredibly frustrating and disheartening.
 Your post-divorce life hinges upon both you and your Co-parent having mutual respect for those orders and a willingness to follow them.
-When you're exposed, decide to skirt the rules and ignore the principles you have agreed to previously that require you to take action to ensure that additional violations of the court orders do not occur.
+When you choose to skirt the rules and ignore the principles you previously agreed to, you expose yourself to the risk of further violations of the court orders.
 Ultimately, their violations of the order hurt more than just your pride: they potentially hurt your relationship with your child.

 Whether it is regarding child support, Visitation, or possession of your final decree of divorce, the marching orders for you and your family now and in the future.
 It can no doubt be difficult to live under a court order rather than see your child whenever you please or run various areas of your life in the way you choose.
 However, by getting a divorce, you have voluntarily open yourself up to the jurisdiction of a Texas family law court.
-As such, you are bound to follow the orders of that court now and in the future.
+Therefore, you must follow the orders of that court both now and in the future.

 A family court can enforce the terms of their prior court orders by holding the violating spouse in contempt of court.
-This means that if a violation is found to have a curd, then a formal finding of contempt allows a court to issue punishments ranging from fines, attorneys fees, and jail time.
+This implies that if a violation is identified, a formal finding of contempt enables the court to impose penalties such as fines, attorney’s fees, and jail time.
 The key to getting to this point is successfully filing an enforcement lawsuit and then having a court grant your requests for punishment regarding those violations.
-Let's take some time to discuss what it means for a court to find your spouse to violate a court order.
+Let’s take some time to discuss what it means for a court to find your spouse to violate a court order.

 What is an enforcement case?